i2bc/SURFMAP/README.md

 #### Notes

-1. You will still need to install the SURFMAP package on your machine to use the pre-built Docker image.
+1. You will still need to install the SURFMAP package on your machine to use the [**pre-built Docker image**](https://hub.docker.com/r/lopesi2bc/surfmap).
-2. Also, we strongly recommend that you install SURFMAP and its python dependencies in an isolated environment.
-In this way, you'll avoid potential version conflicts between python libraries when working on different projects.
+2. We strongly recommend that you install the SURFMAP package and its python dependencies in an isolated environment.
+Click in the section below for a short illustration on why and how to use an isolated environment.

+<details>
+<summary>How to use an isolated environment (recommended)</summary>

+By using an isolated environment you'll avoid potential version conflicts between python libraries when working on different projects.
 Some of the most popular tools to work with isolated python environments are [virtualenv](https://pypi.org/project/virtualenv/), [pyenv](https://pypi.org/project/pyenv/), [pipenv](https://pypi.org/project/pipenv/).

-Click below for a short illustration on how to use <a href="https://pypi.org/project/virtualenv/">virtualenv</a>.
+Below is an example on how to use [virtualenv](https://pypi.org/project/virtualenv/).

-<details>
-<summary>Creating an isolated environment (recommended)</summary>

 #### 1. Install virutalenv
 ```bash